 It is important to be aware that:

 - A significant proportion of disabilities are not visible and people who live with an invisible disability can still rely on an Assistance Dog.
 We need to treat them with the dignity they deserve.

 - Some people like to keep their disability private.
 They deserve your respect.

-- Assistance Dogs are not all on a leash to perform their role.
-Some dogs are trained to enter unfamiliar spaces and check to see that no threats are there and come back and signal that it is safe for the Handler to enter.
+- Assistance Dogs are not always required to be on a leash or harness to perform their specific role.
+Some Assistance Dogs are trained to enter unfamiliar spaces and check to see that no threats are there and come back and signal that it is safe for the Handler to enter.
 They will however always be under the control of the Handler.